Blogging Essentials That Will Make You More Productive

 Fair warning: As with any software, keep in mind that these blogging essentials may have hiccups from time to time.
 Many times, what sets a tool apart for me is how their customer service team handles those hiccups.
 And so while no tool is perfect 100 percent of the time no matter what you choose, these companies tend to have the best customer service for bloggers like you and me.

-- SiteGround – I’ve been blogging since blogging was invented, which means I’ve used dozens of different web hosts.
+- BigScoots – I've been blogging since blogging was invented, which means I've used dozens of different web hosts.
 A bad host will try to squeeze as many sites on one server as possible, slowing everyone down.
 And if you have a post go viral?
 A bad host will shut your site down.
-SiteGround is different than the rest.
+BigScoots is different than the rest.
 Not only do they run their business the right way, but their customer service is excellent too.
-Full disclosure: I don’t currently have any sites with SiteGround because my traffic needs grew, but they’re the best host on the market for new blogs.
-And if you don’t love your current host, SiteGround will move your existing site for free.
+Full disclosure: I don't currently have any sites with BigScoots because my traffic needs grew, but they're the best host on the market for new blogs.
+And if you don't love your current host, BigScoots will move your existing site for free.

-- The Complete Sticky Blogging System – This is my 4-week training program that walks you through everything you need to convert your readers to true fans, using nothing more than a regular ol’ blog post.
-Registration opens just 2-3 times a year, so drop me an email to be the first to know next time registration opens.
+- Sticky Blogging – This is my 5-week training program that walks you through everything you need to convert your readers to true fans, using nothing more than a regular ol' blog post.
+Registration opens just once a year, so drop me an email to be the first to know next time registration opens.

 - Bird by Bird – One of the best books on writing.
 But unlike with most writing books, you'll actually have fun reading this one.

 - Sticky SEO – In 10 modules, this course gives you everything you need to grow your traffic from search engines like Google.
-Registration opens just 2-3 times a year, so drop me an email to be the first to know next time registration opens.
+Registration is open now.

 - LeadPages – When I started using this tool, my email subscription list jumped from 3,000 readers to more than 10,000 in less than one month.
 Use these proven landing pages and opt-in boxes to grow your mailing list, deliver freebies to your readers, sell your own products, and more.